mruby/mruby/doc/guides/compile.md

 `rake test`.
 To clean all build files call `rake clean`.
 To see full command line on build, call `rake -v`.

-You can specify your owne configuration file by the `MRUBY_CONFIG` environment variable (you can use `CONFIG` for shorthand for `MRUBY_CONFIG`).
+You can specify your own configuration file by the `MRUBY_CONFIG` environment variable (you can use `CONFIG` for shorthand for `MRUBY_CONFIG`).
 If the path doesn't exist, *build_config/${MRUBY_CONFIG}.rb* is used.
 The default configuration is defined in the `build_config/default.rb` file.